-The service is located in dedicated accommodation, at the Guildhall, Hull.
-The coroner's court, which is next to the coroner's offices, is available Monday-Friday allowing inquests to be opened quickly with dates set for inquest hearings, usually within the required six months.
-The average time from opening to hearing is currently 35 weeks.
+The service is located in dedicated accommodation, including offices and court in Shrewsbury at the Guildhall.
+The service is located in the same building as the Registration Service.
+The coroner's court, which is located within the coroner's offices, is available Monday-Friday allowing inquests to be opened quickly with dates set for inquest hearings, usually within the required six months.
+The average time from opening to hearing is currently 19 weeks.